gematik/poc-isik-patient-merge/README.md

 1. trigger a patient merge `$patient-merge`with source and target patient
    2. (Postman: 3. merge patients)
 1. receive a notification Bundle

+**Known issue:**  if you are using the Mock Servers from Postman, a stacktrace will be shown in hapi, as the response has the content-type: text/html, and application/fhir+json or application/fhir+xml is expected.
+This has no impact on the delivery of the notification.

 ### Components